nokotamustang/Python3DEngines/README.md

 Using textured cubes, shader programs, skybox, lighting and shadows.
 This is the same as the original example from the tutorial, but refactored and I've added some object culling.

+This project is useful to highlight reuse of assets and resources in ModernGL.
+So the class structure and caching of resources is important to reduce memory usage and improve rendering performance.

 ### mgl/pbr - Physically based rendering (PBR)

 Using a PBR shader to render cubes with different materials and multiple light sources.